 Surround yourself with absorbent materials

-There are a lot of fluids involved with the postpartum phase and the more absorbent materials you have on hand, the less laundry you’ll do in the long-run.
+A lot of fluids are involved with the postpartum phase, and the more absorbent materials you have on hand, the less laundry you’ll do in the long run.

 Readjust ideas about timing and scheduling